openfans-community-offical/Debian-Pi-Aarch64/README.md

 ### 4-3 How To Expand The Size Of A Virtual Machine Disk

-First make sure your virtual machine was shutdown or not running.
+First, make sure your virtual machine was shutdown or not running.

 The virtual machine disk in this article uses **bt.qcow2.disk** as an example.